 DEFINE YOUR OWN RETIREMENT

 Retirement has always been about doing whatever I want, whenever I want without having much financial worry.
 I imagine retirement means the same for many of you as well.
 I was so tempted to pull the trigger these past several years and I’m glad I waited until now.

 Please believe me when I say the sacrifice of studying like crazy, getting into work before the sun rises, leaving work after the sun sets, starting a venture in your spare time, going to school part-time, and always trying again after failure is well worth it!
 Do it while you still have the energy!
 Once the foundation is set, you will have the optionality to do whatever you please.

 Always remember that hard work requires no skill.
 Thanks for all your support so far!

 X FACTOR: Starting Your Own Site

-It’s been around six years since I started Financial Samurai and I’m actually now earning a good passive income stream online.
+It’s been over six years since I started Financial Samurai and I’m actually now earning a good passive income stream online.
 The top 1% of all posts on Financial Samurai generates 31% of all traffic.
 The average age of the top 1% posts is 2.3 years old.
 In other words, after putting in the hours to write some very meaty content over two years ago, 10 posts consistently generate a monthly recurring income stream that’s completely passive.